anijs/anijs.wiki.repository/Selecting html elements.md

 ##### children #####

-_Returns the childrens, optionally filtered by a selector, this function takes at most two parameters_
+_Returns the childrens, of the omitted or specified element, optionally filtered by a selector, this function takes at most two parameters_

 <u>Examples:</u>